vishnu350/rs-mainspring-winder/README.md

 # Future Updates
 - Store common parameters/dimensions for known movements in a library file.
 - Add python based generator to use this file and generate/release commonly used winder parameter/sizes for known movements.
-- Resolve issue with version text font selection when using Windows/Linux, select a better open font.
 - Further tweak design for better quality and ease of use.

 # Thanks & How To Contribute